adamjralph/protojs/README.md

     - tbody wraps tr which wraps:
         - td 'Item' with id of table-item and a class of table-item
         - td 'Price'with id of table-price and a class of table-price

+### Tests
+Tests will be numerous and, for the most part unnecesary as this will be an oportunity to learn how to write simple tests.